typpo/chartjs-to-image/README.md

-QuickChart for Javascript
+Chart.js to Image
 ---
 [![npm](https://img.shields.io/npm/v/chartjs-to-image)](https://www.npmjs.com/package/chartjs-to-image)
 [![Build Status](https://travis-ci.com/typpo/chartjs-to-image.svg?branch=master)](https://travis-ci.com/typpo/chartjs-to-image)

-This is a wrapper for generating images of Chart.js graphs.
+This is a wrapper for exporting Chart.js as an image.
 It works on the server side as well as client side (although on the client you may prefer to use [toBase64Image](https://quickchart.io/documentation/chart-js/image-export/#use-tobase64image-in-the-browser)).

 The renderer is based on QuickChart, a free and open-source web service for generating static charts.
 View the main QuickChart repository [here](https://github.com/typpo/quickchart).